 When is it time to leave?

-I recommend a pros and cons list to try to take the emotions out of your decision making.
+Create a pros and cons list to try to take the emotions out of your decision-making when you start.
 For example, what are the pros of you leaving vs. the cons of you leaving?
 Rate each of them on a scale of 1-5 (5 being the most important, 1 being least) and then add up each side.
 Let the numbers speak for themselves and push you to take to the next step in whatever direction you want to head.